Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - Then when you are at `storage account || enctyption > customer-managed, select from key vault, select a key from vault and key`
         - This allows you to select the key vault and from the keys in it

+- **Setting up access policies**
+    - This can be applied at the container level
+    - `container || policies` you can specify policies like read
+    - When you create an access signature for access through the storage explorer, you can tie this policy to the signature.
+The storage explorer is bound by the policies tied to the access signature when you register a storage account using its URI
+    - If you go back and change the policy linked to the storage container, that way you can also remove access, for example if you remove read privilidges